Sarah A. Jacobson

 Here are some ways that I engage with the larger world:

-• Anything but Dismal (AbD) – a video series bringing cutting edge research by diverse economists into the intro econ classroom – we’re retooling with new plans based on feedback from our summer 2020 pilot season, with funding from NSF and CSWEP-SSRC, so stay tuned!
+• Uncommon Econ (formerly Anything but Dismal or AbD) – a video series bringing cutting edge research by diverse economists into the intro econ classroom – we received funding from NSF and CSWEP-SSRC to run a classroom trial – see our website!

 • National Economic Education Delegation (NEED) – I give short talks on the economics of climate change to whatever group wants to hear (e.g., Rotary Clubs, Kiwanis, etc.) (and I’m the chair of the organization’s board)